Words by Katie Hagan.

 The recurring ape-noises leave a lasting impression.
 It gets underneath your skin.
 I’m only speculating, but I guess that when people tell you you’re this and you’re that, it erodes your soul to such an extent that you end up seeing something different in the mirror.
 For me the ape-cries not only expose the racist stereotypes in our society, they demonstrate the catastrophic effects stereotypes have on black mens’ mental health and the way they perceive themselves.
 What a tragedy.

 The whole piece was not concerned with how the audience felt, and I enjoyed that.
 It’s so invested in the issues at hand, and that gives Born to Manifest a real authority.
 It also seeks to invite more black men into contemporary dance, so they are not put in the restrictive – and stereotypical – ‘urban’ dance enclave.
 That’s why it was really important for the young men from the Let’s Shine Mentorship Programme to precede Born to Manifest, with a strong piece about unity.
-As two works, they are the kinds of art that put change into motion and empowers the next generation of dancers.
+As two works, they are the kinds of art that put change into motion and empower the next generation of dancers.

 Born to Manifest is a song for male vulnerability, sensitivity, and the power of kinship.
 But as much as it’s about inspiring men, it’s also a nod to the bitter realisation that only society can change the problematic perceptions that it itself has created.